 -

-Sheepskin boots: a firm favourite
+Sheepskin boots: a favourite choice

 Conclusion